Muhammad Niaz

 Muhammad Niaz is a retired heavyweight freestyle wrestler from Pakistan.

 Career

-At the 1962 British Empire and Commonwealth Games in Perth, Niaz won the gold medal alongside another wrestler with the same name Muhammad Niaz-Din.
+At the 1962 British Empire and Commonwealth Games in Perth, Niaz won the gold medal alongside another Pakistani wrestler with the same name Muhammad Niaz-Din.
 He also participated at the 1962 Asian Games in Jakarta, Indonesia in both freestyle and Greco-Roman styles.
 He won the Greco-Roman competition but finished third in freestyle.